 We are here to help you make informed investment decisions that keep you on track for your wealth plan.
 Whether it’s reviewing your existing investment portfolio or seeking new investment opportunities, we can help you decide if an active or passive strategy is right for you.
 Contact your J.P.
 Morgan Team to learn more.

 1Source: J.P.
-Morgan Private Bank and Morningstar as of March 31, 2023.
-Even in the best five-year stretch, the median manager excess return was just 0.07%.
+Morgan Private Bank and Morningstar as of September 30th, 2023.
 Performance is net of underlying fund expense ratio.

 The Russell 2000 Index is a small-cap stock market index that makes up the smallest 2,000 stocks in the Russell 3000 Index.
 It was started by the Frank Russell Company in 1984.
 The index is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group.

 The S&P 500 Index is an unmanaged broad-based index that is used as representation of the U.S. stock market.
 It includes 500 widely held common stocks.
 Total return figures reflect the reinvestment of dividends.
 “S&P500” is a trademark of Standard and Poor’s Corporation.

 The MSCI Emerging Markets Index is an index that captures large and mid-cap representation across 24 Emerging Markets (EM) countries.

 Tax loss harvesting may not be appropriate for everyone.
 If you do not expect to realize net capital gains this year, have net capital loss carryforwards, are concerned about deviation from your model investment portfolio, and/or are subject to low income tax rates or invest through a tax-deferred account, tax loss harvesting may not be optimal for your account.
 You should discuss these matters with your investment and tax advisors.

 Past performance is no guarantee of future results.
 It is not possible to invest directly in an index.